When choosing a financial services provider, it is important for you to know how the firm is regulated.

 Safe guarding client funds

 It is a legal requirement that client money is held in segregated client funds trust accounts, which are held with a major Australian bank.
 These funds are held separately from OMF Markets company funds, and legally OMF Markets cannot use these funds for any other purpose than to settle client transactions.
-OMF Markets is audited by PwC, and regularly reports to ASIC retail client fund balances reconciled to the balances held in our client funds accounts.
+OMF Markets is audited by an external auditor, and regularly reports to ASIC retail client fund balances reconciled to the balances held in our client funds accounts.

 Anti-money laundering and counter-terrorism financing framework